 The original Route 184, commissioned in 1932, was a 7.25-mile route in Bloomfield: starting at US 44, it followed Blue Hills Avenue (now Route 187), Park Avenue and Mountain Avenue (most of which is now Route 178) and West Street to end at Route 185.
 In 1963, this Route 184 was decommissioned, and Routes 187 and 178 got some of the pieces.

 Most of the modern Route 184 started in the 1920s as State Highway 311.
-This route followed present-day 184 from the Thames River into Stonington, and present-day Route 201 and Mystic Road (SR 627) to Route 2 in North Stonington.
+This route roughly followed present-day 184 from the Thames River to Old Mystic, and present-day Route 201 and Mystic Road (SR 627) to Route 2 in North Stonington.

 In 1932, SH 311 was decommissioned and state route 84 was born; instead of going northeast from Old Mystic, Route 84 instead continued east along present-day Route 234 to Pawcatuck.
 The northeastern part of SH 311 became unposted SR 668 (later, Route 119; and is now part of Route 201).
 Some maps also show Route 84 following the old SH 311/new Route 201 to Route 2 for a few years, but official state maps do not show this.

 Even in the 1920s and '30s, the need was seen for bypass routes to relieve the congested shore route, US 1.
 Bypasses to the west were built as Route 80 and the Merritt Parkway.
-East of the Thames River, this role was given to Route 84.
+East of the Thames River, this role would be given to Route 84.

 In 1947, Connecticut proposed rerouting US 1 between New London and Providence to CT 84 (now Route 184) and RI 3 -- a more direct route between the cities.
 Rhode Island declined: it didn't want to remove US 1 from its shore towns, and lose money for four-laning the road there.